 The Selkirk College TESOL Advanced Diploma program is for students interested in teaching English as a second or foreign language either domestically or internationally.
 Classes are offered in one intensive semester of study, during which time students gain both theoretical and practical knowledge in teaching language.
-The program includes 250 hours of methodology and a 20-hour practicum.
 Upon completion, students are eligible for TESL Canada Professional Certification.

 There are two program options: